Open daily from 9.00 until 17.45.

-Art Centre Day Pass.
+First up, we recommend the Art Centre Day Pass.
 Get full access to the Science Festival’s flagship family venue, the City Art Centre.
-All five floors of the building have been filled with a mixture of bookable and drop-in shows, workshops and interactive activities.
+All five floors of the building are filled with a mixture of bookable and drop-in shows, workshops and interactive activities.

 Click here to take a look at the range of the other Science Festival events on offer.

 The Edinburgh Science Festival © Ian Georgeson

 Robert Louis Stevenson’s swashbuckling story, Kidnapped, arrives in Edinburgh this month!
 Head over to the Royal Lyceum Theatre to watch this riotous retelling of his much-loved adventure novella by Isobel McArthur, the playwright who brought the Olivier award-winning Pride and Prejudice *Sort Of to the stage.

 Prepare yourself as the hapless Davie navigates first-love, murder, Jacobite outlaws and one of the ineptest crews of pirates in literary history.
 What’s more, the story comes alive with the help of an ensemble of actor-musicians through hilarity, fisticuffs and 20th century pop music.